ZingLix/R-Cpp/Readme.md

 The main idea is to abandon some bad ideas from C and add some new features.

+You can find some examples in the [test file](https://github.com/ZingLix/R-Cpp/blob/master/test/src.rpp)(all implemented) and my expectations [here](https://github.com/ZingLix/R-Cpp/wiki)(might not be implemented).

 ## Differences from C++

 What you still will see in R-cpp